 (4) TAKS Met Standard (Failed in Previous Year).
-This presents two calculations for students who failed in 2007.
+This presents two calculations for students who failed in 2009.

-For those who were promoted, the first measure shows the percentage who passed the TAKS in 2008.
+For those who were promoted, the first measure shows the percentage that passed the TAKS in 2010.
 Using grade 5 reading as an example, the calculation is as follows:

-number of students promoted by their GPC who passed grade 6 TAKS reading in 2008 number of students who were promoted by their GPC and took grade 6 TAKS reading number of students retained who passed grade 5 TAKS reading in 2008 number of students retained and took grade 5 TAKS reading in 2008
+number of students promoted by their GPC who passed grade 6 TAKS reading in 2010 number of students who were promoted by their GPC and took grade 6 TAKS reading number of students retained who passed grade 5 TAKS reading in 2010 number of students retained and took grade 5 TAKS reading in 2010

-For those who were retained, the second measure shows the percentage who passed the TAKS in 2008.
+For those who were retained, the second measure shows the percentage that passed the TAKS in 2010.
 Using grade 5 reading as an example, the calculation is as follows: